georgecatalin/Embedded-Systems-STM32-HAL-APIs-Driver-Development/README.md

 https://www.udemy.com/course/embedded-systems-stm32-hal-apis-driver-development/

+The source code is adapted to work with and tested on STM32 Nucleo 144 family boards.

 * The most of the source code examples are coded for the the specifics of  Nucleo F429ZI (registries and pins configuration).
 * Other examples apply to the STM32F429I_DISCOVERY1 board (registries and pins configuration).